bardbu/data-structure-self-learning/README.md

 # data-structure-self-learning
-Here’s some basic data structure code.
+Here’s just some basic data structure codes.
+Details: I am learning data structure by the book named wangdao, so i will put some notes in this place.